Nevada Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Free.
 Simple.
 Secure.

-Nevada mandates a state minimum car insurance coverage with liability limits of $25,000 for bodily injury per person, $50,000 per accident and $20,000 for property damage.
-This aligns with Nevada's status as an at-fault state, meaning the driver responsible for the accident is required to cover the damages incurred.
+Nevada requires minimum car insurance coverage with liability limits of $25,000 for bodily injury per person, $50,000 per accident and $20,000 for property damage.
+As an at-fault state, the driver responsible for the accident must cover the damage or injuries they cause in an accident.

-The monthly cost for the state minimum coverage is around $87.
-Different factors can affect the actual premium, but starting with the minimum car insurance requirements is essential for legal compliance.
-For those looking to save, there are options for the cheapest car insurance in Nevada, which can help manage costs while staying protected.
+The average monthly cost of minimum coverage is $88.
+While various factors influence premiums, meeting the minimum car insurance requirements ensures legal compliance.
+To save, consider exploring options for the cheapest car insurance in Nevada while staying protected.

 Why Trust MoneyGeek?
-MoneyGeek analyzed data from Quadrant Information Services and the Nevada Division of Insurance to give you the most accurate cost data for a range of Nevada drivers.
+We analyzed data from Quadrant Information Services and the Nevada Division of Insurance to get the most accurate cost data for various Nevada drivers.

 recency icon